-Today’s article by Chris Backe is about living and working remotely in Medellin, Colombia, the capital of Colombia’s Antioquia province, nicknamed the “City of Eternal Spring” for its year round temperate weather.
-Chris writes about weird, offbeat destinations and life as a long-term traveler, which you can read on his website One Weird Globe.
+Today's article by Chris Backe is about living and working remotely in Medellin, Colombia, the capital of Colombia’s Antioquia province, nicknamed the “City of Eternal Spring” for its year round temperate weather.
+Chris writes about weird, offbeat destinations and life as a long-term traveler, which you can read on his website Worthy Go.
 This post is part of our series on Popular Nomad Destinations around the world, which is not intended to sell you on a destination or steer you in any direction, but rather present one nomad’s viewpoint from two different perspectives.
 Here goes 9 Pros & 4 Cons To Living and Working Remotely in Medellin, Colombia.

 Medellin is far from the biggest city on the continent – or even in Colombia – but it definitely wins the ‘Most Improved' award.
 Decades have passed since Pablo Escobar's reign of cocaine ended violently in December 1993, and folks here have a complicated memory of him (if you've seen Narcos, you know why).